openhab/openhab-webui/bundles/org.openhab.ui/CONTRIBUTING.md

 * Blocks are implemented inside the [web/src/assets/definitions/blockly](web/src/assets/definitions/blockly) directory.
 * Each block requires a _Blockly.Blocks_ section that defines the visual representation and a _javascriptGenerator_ section that implements the code generation of the block.
 * Please refer to the [visualisation](https://developers.google.com/blockly/guides/create-custom-blocks/define-blocks) and [code generation](https://developers.google.com/blockly/guides/create-custom-blocks/code-generation/overview) documentation on how to define blocks.
-* Also follow the [Blockly Best Practices](https://developers.google.com/blockly/guides/app-integration/best-practices) and [Blockly Style guide](https://developers.google.com/blockly/guides/create-custom-blocks/style-guide)
+* Also follow the [Blockly Best Practices](https://developers.google.com/blockly/guides/app-integration/best-practices) and [Blockly Style guide](https://developers.google.com/blockly/guides/create-custom-blocks/style-guide).

 ### Update the FAQ or Quick Start of the developer sidebar's help?

-The "How do I..." and "Quick Start" sections are created from JSON definitions located at the [web/src/assets/definitions/help](web/src/assets/definitions/help).
+The "How do I..." and "Quick Start" sections are created from JSON definitions located at the [web/src/assets/definitions/help](web/src/assets/definitions/help) directory.

 ## PWA